ultrametricspace/docs/en-us/node/gui.md

 **Sync**

-Open the client,and you will see that the client is in sync with the super fast speed.
+Open the client and you will see that the client syncing with a super fast speed.
 As shown in the figure below:

 ![](~/images/gui/2017-07-04_12-07-35.png)